What is the SlingStudio Chroma-Key feature?

 - Luma limit: This setting is helpful when your video source has mostly white and black components with varying intensity.
 If you wanted to key out black-toned areas of your foreground source while keeping the lighter areas, this setting would help you do that.

-- When you're done, click SAVE.
+- When you're done, tap SAVE.

-Note that a small icon with a tiny green square in the lower-left corner of the foreground video source's thumbnail image (in the VIDEO SOURCES column) indicates whether the composited video is currently in Preview ( PRE), Program ( PGM), or both ( PRE+PGM).
+Note that a small icon with a tiny green square in the upper-right corner of the foreground video source's thumbnail image (in the VIDEO SOURCES column) indicates whether the composited video is currently in Preview ( PRE), Program ( PGM), or both ( PRE+PGM).

-Click this icon to remove the video source from Preview, Program, or both.
+Tap this icon to remove the video source from Preview, Program, or both.